Power-SLIC: Fast Superpixel Segmentations by Diagrams: Optimal Power-SLIC and Power-SLIC

-\paragraph{Power-SLIC} To match SLIC's linear running time in practice, we introduce a heuristic version of Optimal Power-SLIC, which we call \emph{Power-SLIC}.
-The main ideas are based on two key observations.
+\paragraph{Power-SLIC} To match the SLIC linear running time, we now introduce a heuristic version of Optimal Power-SLIC, which we call Power-SLIC.
+The main ideas are rooted in two key observations.